khodor14/Cdbgtricks/README.md

 	--input_genome	 the path to the genome used to augment the input graph --k_mer_size[-k] the size of the k-mer.
-			 It must be the same value used when constructing the input graph --minimizer_size[-m] the size of the minimizer (m<k) --k_mer_file	 the file of absent k-mers from the graph if already computed --smallest_merge[-s]	 the threshold for merging buckets (all buckets with size smaller this threshold are merged)
+			 It must be the same value used when constructing the input graph --threads[-t] the number of threads to be used during the update --minimizer_size[-m] the size of the minimizer (m<k) --k_mer_file	 the file of absent k-mers from the graph if already computed --smallest_merge[-s]	 the threshold for merging buckets (all buckets with size smaller this threshold are merged)